Kanvi1/Kanvi1/README.md

 - 🧑‍💻 I have been working as a full stack developer at Big 4 for more than 3 years now
 - 👀 I’m interested in changing the world for the better, creating practical solutions to global problems
 - 🌱 I’m currently learning machine learning using 🐍
-- 🙌 I like graphic designing as a hobbie, also a freelance designer and developer 🦄
+- 🙌 I like graphic designing as a hobby, and am also a freelance designer and developer 🦄
-- 💞️ I’m looking to collaborate on something open source and awesome
+- 💞️ I’m looking to collaborate on something open-source and awesome
 - 📫 Reach me at vishalkanwar10e@gmail.com ✉️

 <!---